 Title: Retired Elementary School Educator

-Joy Sullender, Retired Elementary School Educator at George Julian School #57, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Teaching.
+Juanita Vivian Kinder Martin-Davis, Retired Elementary School Educator at Kokomo Center Schools, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in elementary education.